tHappo/AdaSB/README.md

-# AdaSB
+# AdaBS
-🧀Pytorch code for the AdaSB optimiser.
+🧀Pytorch code for the AdaBS optimizer.